When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Stomach Sleepers

-Stomach sleepers need the most support and least contouring of any sleeper type.
-A mattress that’s too soft doesn’t adequately support stomach sleepers’ spines, causing them to bend into an uncomfortable U-shape.
+Stomach sleepers need the most support and lowest amount of contouring of any sleeper type.
+A mattress that’s too soft won’t hold its shape under the abdomen, causing the body to bend into an uncomfortable U shape.

 Mattress Performance